CrazyCompiler/advance-update/README.md

                 "c": 45
             }

-       So the field "b"is retained, but my usecase is to remove the "b", as I not sending it in the request.
+       So the field "b"is retained, but my use case is to remove the "b", as I am not sending it in the request.
      - The Advance Plugin can do this for you.

      eg : _Old Document_